therobinkim/reading-list/README.md

 * [Wait But Why] [Religion for the Nonreligious](https://waitbutwhy.com/2014/10/religion-for-the-nonreligious.html): be aware of the fog (as regularly as possible) and look for more opportunities for those tiny escapes from the fog

+* [Manhattan Institute] [The Future of Income-Share Agreements: Policy and Politics](https://www.manhattan-institute.org/future-income-share-agreements-to-finance-higher-education) by Sheila Bair and Preston Cooper

 # Maybe in the Future